robstave/angular2-training/session-two/page1.md

 more concise.
 They work like lambdas in other languages.

 In addition, fat arrows to make use of _this_ better.
-Javascript has some gotchas with _this_ that are managed managed better with arrows.
+Javascript has some gotchas with _this_ that are managed better with arrows.

 ### Examples
 ```typescript